How to Make Origami Bats for Halloween

 If you're not sure how to decorate with your bats, I played around with them and created lots of different, cute situations you can put them in.

 Kids can learn bats are not scary.
-Take the City of Austin.
+Take the city of Austin.
 The Mexican free-tail bat provides a source of income for many in the city.
 March through November find a special themed kiosk, river cruise, and Segway rental tour to view the animals emerging at night.
-The bats eat and control bugs every summer evening and Austin City has a tourist attraction.
+The bats eat and control bugs every summer evening and Austin has a tourist attraction.

-Carlsbad Caverns National Park in NM has it's own bat cave.
+Carlsbad Caverns National Park in NM has its own bat cave.
 The park showcases the evening flight during the summer months.

-Haeckel's Iconic Bat Poster As Teaching Tool
+Haeckel's Iconic Bat Poster as Teaching Tool

 This Bat Pattern From 'Paper Folding Made Easy'